ukaea/scientific-python-cookiecutter/docs/source/preliminaries.rst

    .. note::

       Cookiecutter prompted us for several variations of *name*.
-      If are you wondering what differentiates all these names, here's a primer:
+      If are you wondering what differentiates all these names, here's a primer, and make sure to pay attention to the punctuation allowed for each:

       * ``project_name`` -- Human-friendly title.
 Case sensitive.
 Spaces allowed.
       * ``package_dist_name`` -- The name to use when you ``pip install ___``.
         Dashes and underscores are allowed.
 Dashes are conventional.
 Case insensitive.
       * ``package_dir_name`` --- The name to use when you ``import ___`` in Python.
-        Underscores are the only punctuation allowed.
-Conventionally lowercase.
+        **Underscores are the only punctuation allowed.** Conventionally lowercase.
       * ``repo_name`` --- The name of the GitHub repository.
 This will be the name of the new directory on your filesystem.